Nerwyn/custom-card-features/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/custom-card-features/main/assets/example_tile.png" width="600"/>

 This project also includes a custom card - custom features card.
 Think of it like a vertical stack for custom features rows.
-It doesn't have it's own entity or actions, but can be used to create custom features rows without anything else in the card.
+It doesn't have its own entity or actions, but can be used to create custom features rows without anything else in the card.

 # Feature Types